vivaria/edisonrul.ing/docs/source/cards/b/blackwing-bora-the-spear.md

 ### Card Rulings

-● If you control both a Sirocco and a Bora, you can Special Summon this card from your hand, since you control a Blackwing monster which is not called Bora the Spear (in this case, Sirocco) (Yes, some people really have asked this question before).
+*   If you control both a Sirocco and a Bora, you can Special Summon this card from your hand, since you control a Blackwing monster which is not called Bora the Spear (in this case, Sirocco) (Yes, some people really have asked this question before).
-●This card's Ⓢ does not start a chain.
+*   This card's Ⓢ does not start a chain.
 (Its Summon can be negated by "Thunder King Rai-Oh").